url-kaist/dynaVINS/README.md

 Due to the limiting file size of Github, we need **one** package and **two** files from the [VINS-Fusion repository](https://github.com/HKUST-Aerial-Robotics/VINS-Fusion/tree/master/support_files).

-1. Set the `camera_models` package, which is included in VINS-Fusion, in your workspace.
+1. Set the `camera_models` package in your workspace, which is included in VINS-Fusion.
 2. Copy `support_files/brief_k10L6.bin` in VINS-Fusion into our `support_files` folder
 3. Copy `support_files/brief_pattern.yml` in VINS-Fusion into our `support_files` folder

 ## :building_construction: How to build

-> Please follow below codes to build DynaVINS (on ROS).
+> Please follow the below commands to build DynaVINS (on ROS).

 ``` bash
 $ cd ~/catkin_ws/src